Medically reviewed by Dr. John Rosdeutscher – Written by Sine Thieme

 Breast Lift Combined with Breast Implants

 A breast lift changes the position of your nipples and areolas, elevates your breasts, and removes any excess skin.
 The benefit is perkier breasts that look more youthful.
-But if you want to achieve a bigger size and more fullness, then combining a breast lift with breast implants is something to look into.
-Below are a few of the different types of implants we offer a NuBody Concepts:

 When opting for a breast lift with augmentation procedure, it is best to consult with your surgeon to determine which type of implant will best suit your aesthetic goals.